autowarefoundation/autoware.universe/localization/pose_estimator_manager/README.md

 | `/output/debug/marker_array`           | visualization_msgs::msg::MarkerArray          | [debug topic] everything for visualization             |
 | `/output/debug/string`                 | visualization_msgs::msg::MarkerArray          | [debug topic] debug information such as current status |

 ## Architecture

 ### Case of running a single pose estimator

 <img src="./media/single_pose_estimator.drawio.svg" alt="drawing" width="600"/>

 ### Case of running multiple pose estimators

 <img src="./media/architecture.drawio.svg" alt="drawing" width="800"/>

+* **NDT**

+The NDT sub-manager relays topics in the frontside of the point cloud pre-processor.

+* **YabLoc**

+The YabLoc sub-manager relays topics in the frontend of the image pre-processor.
+YabLoc includes a particle filter process that operates on a timer, and even when image topics are not flowing, the particle prediction process continues to work.
+To address this, the YabLoc sub-manager also has a service client for explicitly stopping and resuming YabLoc.

+* **Eagleye**

+The Eagleye sub-manager relays topics in the backend of Eagleye's estimation process.
+Eagleye performs time-series processing internally, and it can't afford to stop the input stream.
+Furthermore, Eagleye's estimation process is lightweight enough to be run continuously without a significant load, so the relay is inserted in the backend.

+* **ArTag**

+The ArTag sub-manager relays topics in the frontside of the landmark localizer.

 ## How to launch